Facts about Pamukkale

 2. Hierapolis: Ruins of an Ancient City

 The hot springs aren’t Pamukkale’s only attraction.
 Above the cascading pools, you will find the remains of an ancient city.
 The city of Hierapolis was a Greco-Roman and Byzantine town that stood on top of the castle.
-At the end of the 20th century, people started building hotels on top of the ruins and the city was heavily damaged.
+At the end of the 20th century, people started building hotels on top of the ruins.
+As a result, this heavily damaged the city.
 The hotels were removed after the Hierapolis became a protected UNESCO World Heritage site in 1988.
 The photo above shows the restored theatre, first built around 70 AD.

 3. Swimming in an Underwater City